LunaBegray/Double-Slit-Experiment/README.md

-# **Quantum Wave Explorer**
+# **Quantum Physics Double Slit Experiment**
 _An Interactive Double-Slit Experiment Simulator with Heatmap Visualizations_

 ## **Overview**
-**Quantum Wave Explorer** is an interactive physics simulator that brings the famous **Double-Slit Experiment** to life.
+**Quantum Physics Double Slit Experiment** is an interactive physics simulator that brings the famous **Double-Slit Experiment** to life.
 With this program, you can explore the duality of quantum particles behaving as **waves** or **particles**, depending on the presence of a detector.
 The experiment is visualized through an intuitive **heatmap display**, making the mysterious world of quantum mechanics accessible and engaging.

 ---